 The Department of Surveying of the School of Civil Engineering offers a full-time course, a part-time course and a special six-year trainee course leading to the degree of Bachelor of Surveying (pass and honours).
-Faculty approval has also recently been granted for the establishment of the Degree of Master of Surveying.
-From 1961 the University Degree in Surveying is recognised as the only route by which the registration of the Surveyors Registration Board of N.S.W. may be obtained.
+Suitably qualified candidates may also register for the degree of Master of Surveying.
+Since 1961 the University Degree in Surveying has been the only route by which the registration of the Surveyors Registration Board of N.S.W. may be obtained.
 Students who are registered surveyors are granted certain exemptions, particulars of which are given below.